Replay-Free Continual Low-Rank Adaptation with Dynamic Memory: Introduction

-Recently, parameter-efficient fine-tuning (PEFT) techniques have gained significant attention for their ability to adapt foundation models to downstream tasks by updating or adding only a small number of parameters.
-Moreover, PEFT methods have demonstrated notable robustness in mitigating catastrophic forgetting during fine-tuning on sequential tasks.
-In particular, prompt-tuning \citep{dualprompt, l2p, coda} and low-rank adaptation (LoRA) \citep{inflora} are two widely used PEFT approaches that have achieved remarkable success in continual learning, significantly outperforming conventional CL schemes across established benchmarks.
-Prompt-tuning focuses on learning a \emph{prompt pool}, which enables the matching of an image with a set of prompt vectors and the alignment of image features with patch tokens.
-However, existing prompt-based CL methods require using the original pre-trained encoder as the query function.
-Consequently, image tokens must be processed through the network \textbf{twice}, resulting in substantial computational overhead and increased inference latency.
+Recently, parameter-efficient fine-tuning (PEFT) techniques have attracted increasing attention for their ability to adapt foundation models to downstream tasks by updating or introducing only a small number of trainable parameters.
+Beyond computational efficiency, PEFT methods have also demonstrated notable robustness in mitigating catastrophic forgetting under sequential task adaptation.
+In particular, prompt-tuning \citep{dualprompt, l2p, coda} and low-rank adaptation (LoRA) \citep{inflora} have emerged as two widely adopted PEFT paradigms, achieving strong performance in continual learning and substantially outperforming conventional CL approaches on established benchmarks.
+Prompt-tuning methods learn a \emph{prompt pool} that matches an input image with a set of prompt vectors to align image features with patch tokens.
+However, existing prompt-based CL approaches rely on the original pre-trained encoder as the query function.
+Consequently, image tokens must be processed through the backbone network \textbf{twice}, resulting in considerable computational overhead and increased inference latency.

-In contrast, LoRA methods require fewer trainable parameters to achieve comparable performance on domain-specific tasks and enable faster inference speeds than prompt-tuning.
-Nevertheless, vanilla LoRA \citep{lora} struggles to preserve satisfactory performance in continual learning settings due to significant interference across different tasks.
-Inspired by gradient projection techniques \citep{gpm}, InfLoRA \citep{inflora} takes the first step in mitigating such interference by initializing LoRA adapter parameters for new tasks within a subspace orthogonal to the gradient subspace of previously learned tasks.
-However, InfLoRA requires passing through the encoder \textbf{twice} for each sample in a task: the first pass extracts the gradient subspace for LoRA initialization, while the second pass updates the parameters, leading to substantial computational overhead in the \textbf{training} phase.
+In contrast, LoRA-based methods typically require fewer trainable parameters to achieve comparable performance on domain-specific tasks and enable faster inference than prompt-tuning.
+Nevertheless, vanilla LoRA \citep{lora} struggles in continual learning settings due to severe interference across sequential tasks.
+Inspired by gradient projection techniques \citep{gpm}, InfLoRA \citep{inflora} takes an initial step toward addressing this issue by initializing LoRA adapters for new tasks within a subspace orthogonal to the gradient subspace of previously learned tasks.
+Building upon this idea, a series of follow-up studies \citep{CL-LoRA, bilora, splitlora, sdlora, keeplora} move beyond the strict orthogonality constraint imposed by InfLoRA and explore diverse forms of separated learning spaces, such as almost-orthogonal subspaces, principal–residual subspaces, and shared–specific subspaces, to better balance the stability–plasticity trade-off in continual learning.
+However, these LoRA-based CL methods still rely on a fixed set of adapted model weights during inference and do not incorporate dynamic adaptation of learned representations, which could further mitigate catastrophic forgetting.